kroitor/gjk.c/README.md

 5. If a simplex cannot be built at all no matter how many times you try – it might be a *degenerate case* (explained later).
 6. If it's not a degenerate case, than there's no collision.

 Let us do that by an example, step-by-step.
 To build a 2-simplex in 2D we need three points that would enclose the Origin within a triangle and we have our nice support function for that.
+Before we begin the search for three points we reserve a place for each one of them and label or tag each place `C`, `B` and `A` in that order.
+Their naming might be a little confusing, as we've used `A` and `B` to denote opposite points previously in this text, but it's an ancient tradition, sorry, can't do much about that.
+These will be placeholders for the points we might find in the search process.

+The first point `C` is the easiest to obtain.
+You just choose a random direction `D` and call the support function which calculates that point for you as we did earlier.
+Once you get the first resulting point, you place it in placeholder `C`.
+From now on we will be referring to that point by that label or tag `C`.
+Don't forget, that `C` is a point on the difference contour line in Minkowski space.

+The second point `B` is also quite easy to get.
+You simply reverse your initial direction `D` and call the support function again passing it `-D` this time.
+Note that `-D` is a negative version of `D`, which in 2D geometry means simply *'the opposite direction'* or *'the other side'*.
+You call the support function with the opposite direction and get the second point which is labelled or tagged as `B`.

+By calling the support function the second time with the opposite direction you get a second point `B` which is another point on the same contour line in Minkowski space.
+That second point `B` is exactly opposite to the first point `C`, because they are in the opposite directions, right?
+Now, if your shapes do intersect, then the Origin must be inside the resulting difference contour in Minkowski space.
+If you connect two opposite points on that contour, they kinda cut the space in two halves...

 WORK IN PROGRESS, A live demo of GJK in a 2D-space and a video of GJK in action coming up soon )

 ...

+#### Voronoi Para Nos

+WORK IN PROGRESS, to be continued soon... )

 ##### A Touch Of Degenerate Case